Ljcordey/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 [^10]: https://asknature.org/strategy/worm-tolerates-temperature-gradient-of-140-deg-f/

 #### Structural integrity
+Structural design is crucial for ensuring the structural integrity of a system or structure.

-Good structural integrity has always been proven to bring with it a certain degree of isolation.
-Nevertheless, it is important that durability is considered as a specific criterion, as the MAV should be able to withstand water pressure, water impact and possible collision.
-Nature is once again a wonderful source of inspiration for structural integrity with many completely different techniques to meet the criteria.
+As such, it is essential to consider durability as a distinct criterion, as the MAV must be able to tolerate water pressure, water impact, and the possibility of collision.
+Nature is once more a fantastic source of inspiration for structural integrity, with a wide variety of techniques available to meet the criteria.

-By hammering the tree, the woodpecker must stop forces to prevent brain injury.
-This is achieved by the unique structure of its skull.
-The skull bone has a layered, plate-like structure that resembles a sponge.
-They function as shock absorbers, deflecting the forces of impact in different directions.  [^11]
+As an example of shock absorption, a woodpecker must absorb force while pecking at a tree to prevent brain harm.
+This is made possible by the anatomy of its cranium.
+The layered, plate-like structure of the skull bone resembles a sponge.
+They serve as shock absorbers by deflecting impact forces in various directions.  [^11]

 [^11]: https://asknature.org/strategy/spongey-cranium-absorbs-impact/

+Diatoms are another example of extraordinary biological engineering.
+These organisms have developed a distinctive strategy for preserving structural stability and rigidity while limiting the amount of energy and construction materials required to construct their outer silicona shell.

-Diatoms have another unique strategy to ensure stability.
-They create a shell of silicona.
-Through a characteristic structure such as circular or star-shaped and a pore pattern, they manage to create a particularly good structural integrity.
-Not only diatoms.
-Not only diatoms but also the Venus' flower basket sea sponge uses a unique structure for itself.
-Like the diatoms, the sea sponge is also made of silica ( in fact, glass).
+They acquire a very high level of structural stability through a specific shape, such as circular or star-shaped, and a pore pattern.
+Besides diatoms The Venus' flower basket marine sponge features a distinctive structure in addition to diatoms.
+Sea sponges, like diatoms, are comprised of silica (glass).

-A layering of 50 to 200nm small silica spheres and organic compounds can prevent the propagation of cracks.
-The relatively stiff inorganic spheres and the energy-absorbing organic compounds are arranged in a square lattice that is rolled up into a tube.
-This is the main form of the glass sponge and is so tough that even the shrimp living in its woven glass basket cannot break out. [^12][^13]
+A coating of silica spheres between 50 and 200 nanometers in diameter and organic compounds can limit the spread of fractures.
+The relatively rigid inorganic spheres and the energy-absorbing organic compounds are arranged in a square lattice formed of tubes.
+This is the most prevalent sort of glass sponge, and it is so tough that the shrimp residing in its glass basket cannot escape. [^12][^13]

 [^12]: https://asknature.org/strategy/diatoms-build-glass-houses-that-are-stable-and-strong/
 [^13]: https://asknature.org/strategy/glass-skeleton-is-tough-yet-flexible/